tednaleid/showoff-git-core-concepts/one/01_slide.md

 garbage collection is the only truly destructive git action

 !SLIDE
-garbage collection will not destroy a commit if something is pointing to it
+garbage collection only destroys commits with _nothing_ pointing at them

 !SLIDE
-# four things point at commits #
+# what points at commits #

 child commits